akka/akka-persistence-dynamodb/README.md

 ## Project status

-This library is under development, and not ready to be used in production, APIs are unstable, and the Lightbend subscription doesn't support for this project yet.
+This library is ready to be used in production, APIs are stable, and the Lightbend subscription covers support for this project.

 ## License